 Let me tell you something.

-You're gonna turn into to MSNBC conspiracy tinfoil hat conspiracy TV a year from now, and they're still gonna be talking about Russia.
+You're going to turn into MSNBC conspiracy, tinfoil hat conspiracy TV a year from now, and they're still going to be talking about Russia.

-And then the next thing they're gonna do, then they won't admit they're wrong.
+And then the next thing they're going to do, they won't admit they're wrong.

 They won't apologize to their audience.

-They're just gonna find something else to build up false hope and disappoint their audience again and again because it was never based on fact.
+They're just going to find something else to build up false hope and disappoint their audience again and again because it was never based on fact.

-It was based on, you know, uh the uh a level of intensity and hysteria and breathless coverage from anonymous sources that almost always prove to be wrong.
+It was based on a level of intensity and hysteria and breathless coverage from anonymous sources that almost always prove to be wrong.

 So if they didn't leak and there was no collusion, then the only thing you have left is speculation.

-So uh and most of it was wrong because the sources that were feeding him information, like seagulls at the beach, they're feeding him bad information, and maybe with one stat.
+And most of it was wrong because of sources that were feeding him information, like seagulls at the beach, they're feeding him bad information.

 Okay.

-Uh the the Hill does uh compilation of endorsements before the 2016 election.
+The Hill does a compilation of endorsements before the 2016 election.

-We looked at fifty-nine papers, and we found that fifty-seven endorsed Hillary Clinton, just two for Donald Trump.
+We found that 57 endorsed Hillary Clinton, just two for Donald Trump.

 Who won the election?